What are roundworms?

 Mother cats that have had roundworms at any time in the past can transmit them to their kittens before birth.
-This is true even if the mother tests negative for roundworms because roundworm larvae (immature worms) encyst in the mother's muscle tissue and are not detected by our tests for adult worms.
+This is true even if the mother tests negative for roundworms because roundworm larvae (immature worms) encyst in the mother's liver tissue and are not detected by our tests for adult worms.
 Another major source of roundworm infection for kittens is the mother's milk.
 Roundworm larvae may be present in the mother's mammary glands and milk throughout the nursing period.

 Both kittens and adult cats may become infected by swallowing roundworm eggs which contain infective larvae.
-The larvae hatch out in the cat's stomach and small intestine and migrate through the muscle, liver and lungs.
+The larvae hatch out in the cat's stomach and small intestine and migrate through the intestines, liver, and lungs.
 After several weeks, the larvae make their way back to the intestine to mature.
 When these worms begin to reproduce, new eggs will pass in the cat's stool and the life cycle of the parasite is completed.

 Obviously, roundworm eggs passed in one cat's stool may be infectious to other cats.
 Interestingly, a large number of other animal species have been found to harbor roundworms and represent potential sources of infection for cats as well.
 These include cockroaches, earthworms, birds and rodents.